Mafia (party game): Gameplay

-In its simplest form, Werewolf is played by two teams: the werewolves and the villagers.
+In its simplest form, Mafia is played by two teams: the mafiosi and the villagers.
 Live games require a moderator who does not participate as a player, and identities are assigned by handing out cards, or by other non-verbal methods such as physically tapping players.
-At the start of the game, every werewolf is given the identities of their teammates, whereas the innocents only receive the number of werewolves in the game, and do not know which players are werewolves and which are villagers.
+At the start of the game, every mafioso is given the identities of their teammates, whereas the innocents only receive the number of mafiosi in the game.

 In an open setup, the numbers of each power role (e.g. militia) present in the game is known to the players, while in a closed setup, this information is not revealed, and in a semi-open setup, only limited or tentative information about the power roles is revealed.
-Thus, in an open or semi-open setup, if it is revealed that no militia are present in the game, it will not be possible for a werewolf to plausibly claim a militia role.

 There are two phases: night and day.
 At night, certain players secretly perform special actions; during day, players discuss and vote to eliminate one player.
-These phases alternate with each other until all werewolves have been eliminated or they reach numerical parity with the innocents.
+These phases alternate with each other until all mafiosi have been eliminated or they reach numerical parity with the innocents.

-Some players may be given roles with special abilities.
-Common special roles include:
+Some players may be given roles with special abilities (see below).
+Common special roles include an investigative role, a protector role, and some association roles.